rgmann/gst-opencv-detector/README.md

-# Gstreamer Computer Vision Detection Plugin (gst-opencv-detector)
+# gst-opencv-detector - Gstreamer Computer Vision Plugin

-This project implements a Gstreamer plugin wrapper for OpenCV object detection models.
-The pre-trained detection model is passed to the plugin as props and the plugin processes the input raw video stream frame-by-frame.
-Optionally, detections are annotated on the output frame.
+This project implements a Gstreamer plugin wrapper for OpenCV object detection.
+The pre-trained detection model is passed to the plugin as a prop and the plugin processes the raw video stream frame-by-frame.
+Optionally, detections are annotated on each output frame.
 Detections are also published to subscribers via TCP.

 ## Motivation

+As of time of writing, ROS2 cannot be natively installed on Raspbian (Docker-based workarounds do exist) and Picamera2 cannot be installed natively on Ubuntu.
 This project was created specifically to enable OpenCV-based object detection on a Raspberry PI running Ubuntu with an attached Camera Module 3.
-As of time of writing, ROS2 cannot be natively installed on Raspbian (there are Docker workarounds) and Picamera2 cannot be installed natively on Ubuntu.

 ## Getting Started